-Provides ability to enumerate the aggregates to the Phone.
+Provides the ability to enumerate the aggregates to the Phone.

-Provides access to your documents library, including the capability to add, change, or delete files.
+Your documents library, including the capability to add, change or delete files.
 The package can only access file types that it has declared in the manifest.
-The app cannot access document libraries on HomeGroup computers.
+The app cannot access document libraries on HomeGroup computers

 Provides access to your Windows credentials, for access to a corporate intranet.
 This application can impersonate you on the network.